robertocommit/hive_questions/question_3.md

 Also for this question, I am going to provide you an answer based on the Saas [I am currently building](https://www.jeifai.com).

+Below I will try to explain how I scrape the data, how I clean/segment them and also my final goal.

+# Data Scraping

-There are also other characteristics I want for my scraper:
+Here the characteristics I want for my scraper:
 - Fast
 - Running  independently from each other
 - Running in parallel from each other
 - Simple to read
 - Simple to maintain
 - Simple to debug
-- Give me a good way to run headless Chrome
+- Easy to integrate with headless Chrome

 So I decided to start learning and using Golang for this project.

 ### Scraper's flow

 * Start main function
 * Connect to the database